alejgonza04/hydration-tracker-application/README.md

 ### Interactive Leaderboard
 ![Screenshot 2024-07-02 151230](https://github.com/alejgonza04/water-tracker-application/assets/149022594/5bebfb0d-2dbf-44ec-b738-83b39549cfbc)
 - This leaderboard serves to encourage users to beat their previous scores or continue their streak of reaching their goals.

+# Technologies
+Project made with C++ and SFML library